Written by Jenny McWhirter on 01 / 12 / 2015

 Boasting to be the largest waterfall in the world, Victoria Falls stands at 180 meters tall and spans over a kilometre in width.
 On the journey towards it, you will be able to hear this giant monster around 40km before you arrive there; that’s one long awaited sight!

 If you wish to see her in all her glory, the water levels are at their highest in April.
 However, for a more adventurous trip travel in December and swim in a naturally-formed pool that sits right on the edge of the waterfall.
-This would make a stunning end to a 10-week volunteer programme in Tanzania, an accessible bus or train journey away.

 These falls, located in a stunning national park, have three tiers.
 This makes them ideal for all types of traveller.
 Whether you enjoy a leisurely stroll along a flat path through redwood trees to Lower Yosemite Falls or are keen for a hike up an extremely slippery path that will see you having to hold on to rails and often tumble into complete strangers to reach the heights of Upper Yosemite Falls, this waterfall has you covered.